 Security and Encryption

 The security that a VPN provides must be as close to inviolable as possible.
 And the encryption used by VPN companies is a key determinant in how strong that security is.
 Here is a quick look at the security and encryption provided by each service.

 Surfshark security and encryption

 Surfshark provides excellent security for your VPN traffic with an AES-256 cipher (OpenVPN and IKEv2 VPN protocols).
 This is important if you need a VPN for Mac OS since these are the supported protocols.

-If you use Surfshark’s WireGuard VPN protocol you’ll get enhanced security thanks to WireGuard’s use of the latest encryption technology.
+If you use Surfshark’s WireGuard VPN protocol, you’ll get enhanced security thanks to WireGuard’s use of the latest encryption technology.
 You can select WireGuard right in the settings area of the Surfshark VPN app.
 We recommend WireGuard if you are using a VPN for Android because this protocol performs the best on mobile devices.

 Further boosting your security, Surfshark has converted all their servers to run in RAM-disk mode.
-This protects against physical seizure of servers and ensures no data can be physically stored on any server.
+This protects against the physical seizure of servers and ensures no data can be physically stored on any server.
 We see other VPNs also implementing RAM servers, as noted in our NordVPN vs ExpressVPN report.

 To confirm their security, Surfshark commissioned an independent security audit that examined their browser extensions.
 This makes it a trusted Chrome VPN that has been independently audited.
 The audit was conducted by Cure53, a German cybersecurity firm.
 You can get more details in our Surfshark review.

 CyberGhost security and encryption